Music in the Funeral Liturgy

 "Music is integral to the funeral rites.
 It allows the community to express convictions and feelings that words alone may fail to convey.
 It has the power to console and uplift the mourners and to strengthen the unity of the [gathered] Assembly in faith and love" (Order of Christian Funerals, #30).

 The attached list of suggested music reflects our beliefs.
-It is not intended to be a definitive lift of approved liturgical funeral music; however, it is a starting point.
+It is not intended to be a definitive list of approved liturgical funeral music; however, it is a starting point.
 (Secular or non-liturgical music is not permitted during the funeral rites.)
 You are enouraged to pray, then to review the attached list of hymns and psalms—making your choice for each musical prayer moment in the liturgy.

 If you need any assistance, please email the parish Director of Liturgy & Music, Stephen Adams